 The supplement folic acid is commonly recommended, but there is substantial difference between folic acid (the synthetic form) and folate (the natural form).
 This article explains the difference in detail.
 The dosage is also slightly different, and some sources recommend as much as 1200 mcg of folate per day for maximum benefit.
 This amount should include the amount in multivitamins and any additional folate supplement (be sure to check multivitamins, as many contain the synthetic form!).
 Folate is one supplement that has been extensively studied for use in pregnancy and is extremely effective at preventing neural tube defects.
 It is also very inexpensive and easy for every pregnant woman to take.

-I take magnesium all the time, but it is especially beneficial in pregnancy.
+I take magnesium all the time, but find it especially helpful in pregnancy.
 Severe magnesium deficiency can lead to poor fetal growth, preeclampsia, or even fetal death.
 Proper magnesium levels also help mom’s tissue growth and recovery during pregnancy and may help baby receive more nutrition through the placenta.
-It is very difficult to get enough magnesium from food sources anymore, so I typically recommend magnesium oil on the skin, Natural Calm in the evening before bed, or an ionic supplement.
-In total, a pregnant woman shouldn’t exceed 500 mg from all sources unless severely deficient.
+It is very difficult to get enough magnesium from food sources anymore, so I typically use magnesium oil on the skin, or an ionic supplement.
+As a general rule, I don’t exceed 500 mg from all sources unless advised by my doctor.

-During pregnancy and nursing, I take 1/4 to 1/2 cup coconut oil in smoothies or tea daily as a supplement in addition to cooking with it.
+During pregnancy and nursing, I take several tablespoons of coconut oil and other healthy fats in smoothies or tea daily as a supplement in addition to cooking with it.
 It is naturally immune boosting, supportive of baby’s brain development, and contains many of the components of breast milk to support nursing as well.

 Just as deficiency of some things can be dangerous during pregnancy, consumption or contact with other things can be harmful to a developing baby.
-In general, these are things to avoid during pregnancy (not a complete list… do your own research):
+In general, these are things I avoid during pregnancy (and all the time- not a complete list… do your own research):

 - Artificial sweeteners